kartikdhote/Content-Based-Recommendation-System-for-Skincare-Ingredients/README.md

-# Cosmetic Ingredient Similarity Mapping & Recommendation System (t‑SNE, Bokeh)
+# Content Based Recommendation System for Skincare Ingredients

 Problem Statement:
 Buying skincare is confusing for customers with dry or sensitive skin because ingredient lists are long and technical.